 Until recently, the three Baltic states could not agree on how they will leave the hated "occupation" and the grid with any of the countries of the "enlightened Europe" them to better connect its power grid.

 Lithuania advocated synchronization through Poland, Estonia - through Finland.
-8 May 2017 year in Tallinn a meeting of the Baltic Council of Ministers, to discuss issues of foreign policy, security, energy and transport.
-Whereas the Estonian Prime Minister Jüri Ratas said that his country supports the synchronization of energy systems of the Baltic states to Central Europe through Poland by economic expediency.
-At the same time there is an alternative - a synchronization with the power of the Nordic countries.
-In addition, Ratas noted that synchronization of energy systems of the Baltic States to be highly reliable and independent.
+8 May 2017 in Tallinn hosted a meeting of the Baltic Council of Ministers, which discussed foreign policy, security, energy and transport.
+Then the Prime Minister of Estonia, Jüri Ratas, said that his country supported the synchronization of the energy systems of the Baltic States with Central Europe through Poland because of economic expediency.
+At the same time, there is an alternative - it is synchronization with the power system of the Nordic countries.
+In addition, Ratas noted that the synchronization of the Baltic energy systems should be highly reliable and independent.

-Exiting the Baltic energy ring BRELL (Belarus, Russia, Estonia, Latvia, Lithuania) - a political solution, many experts agree in opinion.
-It affects several areas at once.
-The main thing is that many important questions remain unclear until the end.
-For example, how much it will cost electricity to the final consumer after Latvia, Lithuania and Estonia are turned off by the "energy ring"?
-Are the Baltic States to this at all?
-As necessary funds for reorganizing the network?
-And what will happen with the old connections?
-Will there be enough spare capacity for relations with the countries of Central Europe?
-How Russia will solve the problem with energy supply of the Kaliningrad region, which in the case of the Baltic exit BRELL remain cut off in terms of energy of the Russian Federation?
-On many of these issues intelligible, or at least no simple answers.
+The withdrawal of the Baltic states from the BRELL energy ring (Belarus, Russia, Estonia, Latvia, Lithuania) is a political decision, many experts agree.
+It affects a number of areas at once.
+The main thing is that many important questions remain unclear.
+For example, how much will the electricity cost for the end user after Latvia, Lithuania and Estonia are disconnected from the "energy ring"?
+Is the Baltics ready for this in principle?
+How much will it take to reorganize the networks?
+And what will happen to the old compounds?
+Is there enough reserve capacity for relations with the countries of Central Europe?
+How will Russia solve the energy supply problem in the Kaliningrad region, which in the event of a Baltic exit from BRELL will be cut off from the Russian Federation in energy terms?
+Many of these questions are not intelligible or at least unambiguous.

 How much electricity will cost after the Baltic exit BRELL?